-Plan or Date of Objectives, requirements or Source Geology, Groundw publication vater and Contain Environmental Protection Act 1990 Establishes a legal framework for dealing with control of emissions to the environment in England.
-Defra The Contaminated Land (England) (Amendment) Regulations 2012 2012 Key objective is to provide an improved system for the identification and remediation of contaminated land where contamination is causing unacceptable risk to human health or the wider environment.
+Plan or Date of Objectives, requirements or Course programme publication targets relevant to the plan and IA Source Geology, Groundw ater and Conta how the Environment Agency monitor and measure the impacts of drought to advise senior management and government on the prospects and possible action, how the Environment Agency report on drought and communicate with others.
+Environmental 1990 Establishes a legal framework for dealing with control of emissions to Defra Protection Act 1990 the environment in England.
+Della The Contaminated Land (England) (Amendment) Regulations 2012 2012 Key objective is to provide an improved system for the identification and remediation of contaminated land where contamination is causing unacceptable risk to human health or the wider environment.
 HM Government Safeguarding our Soils - A Strategy for England 2009 With this strategy, DEFRA are aiming for England's soils to be managed sustainably by 2030 and for degradation threats to have been eliminated, thereby improving soil quality and safeguarding the services they provide.
 The strategy sets out the main points of DEFRA's vision for safeguarding soils as: 1. agricultural soils will be better managed and threats to them will be addressed; 2. soils will play a greater role in the fight against climate change and in helping us to manage its impacts 3. soils in urban areas will be valued during development, and construction practices will ensure vital soil functions can be maintained; and 4. pollution of our soils is prevented, and our historic legacy of contaminated land is being dealt with.
-Defra Energy This Act actablishes the legislative Energy Act 2013 This Act establishes the legislative framework for delivering secure, affordable and low carbon energy.
+Defra Energy Energy Act 2013 This Act establishes the legislative framework for delivering secure, affordable and low carbon energy.
 It is driven by the need to ensure that HM Government